⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Most Comfortable Period

-Nausea usually improves — cardamom still helps digestion
+• Nausea usually eases — cardamom still helps digestion

-Some anecdotal concern about uterine stimulation at very high doses — not proven, but avoid excessive intake
+• Anecdotal concern about uterine stimulation at very high doses — unproven, but avoid excessive intake as a precaution

 🌿